7.1K Views 1 year ago

 For healthy, clean and delicious energy bars, stick with whole, plant-based ingredients.
 No chalky powders, sticky sweeteners, or any of that stuff.
 Check out these better options instead:

-Basic Ingredients to Start With …
+Basic Ingredients to Start With

 1. Fiber-Rich Fruit

-Fruit like figs, dates, raisins, and prunes all make great bases to create your energy bars from.
+Fruits like figs, dates, raisins, and prunes all make great bases to create your energy bars from.
 If you’re worried about their sugar content, take into context that you do not need a lot to make the recipe with, so per serving, it will come to very little sugar.
-It’s also not as if you’re sitting down to eat a bag of dates or cup of raisins, (which would likely give you a stomachache).
+It’s also not as if you’re sitting down to eat a bag of dates or a cup of raisins (which would likely give you a stomachache).
 A little dried fruit in an energy bar goes a long way in helping the bars stick together without a liquid sweetener, will provide the most natural source of energy, and they contain fiber to slow down the rate at which those sugars enter your bloodstream.

 2. Almonds

 Almonds are the most alkaline nut and make a great energy bar addition.
 You can also use almond butter if you don’t have whole almonds on hand.
 The key is to use raw and unsalted as the best option, which will give you more nutrition.
 They are also less processed than roasted varieties.
 If you’re using whole almonds, process them finely in your food processor first to grind them into a powder, then add the rest of the ingredients so you can be sure they’re all chopped up well.
-Almonds are a dense source of magnesium, protein, fiber, calcium, Vitamin B6, manganese, potassium, and even a little iron too.
+Almonds are a dense source of magnesium, protein, fiber, calcium, Vitamin B6, manganese, potassium, and even a little iron, too.
 They’re great for fighting stress and warding off inflammation.

 3. Cashews

-Another lovely nut to include in your energy bars are cashews.
-Not just because they’re creamy and delicious, but also because they’re mood-boosters and natural sources of energy thanks to the iron, magnesium and B vitamins found in cashews.
+Another lovely nut to include in your energy bars is cashews.
+Not just because they’re creamy and delicious, but also because they’re mood-boosters and natural sources of energy thanks to the iron, magnesium, and B vitamins found in cashews.
 The healthy fats from cashews and almonds will also help halt the glycemic rise from the sugars in the dried fruit, and will help your body absorb the high amounts of nutrients from the fruits much better.
 Some fats are also necessary for healthy digestion and energy, so it’s always best to choose high-quality sources like raw nuts and seeds, above processed foods and heavy oils with no fiber.

 4. Hemp Seeds

-Hemp seeds are a magical food – no really – they’re insanely healthy for you in just about every way.
-Fiber, protein, magnesium, iron (45 percent of the RDA in 3 tablespoons!), and even B vitamins, potassium and chlorophyll too.
-If you suffer irregularity, well then, hemp seeds can also help you out there too.
-But the reason they’re so great in an energy bar recipe, is because when you puree them in your food processor, they turn into a creamy delight that helps your recipes stick together better.
+Hemp seeds are a magical food – no, really – they’re insanely healthy for you in just about every way.
+Fiber, protein, magnesium, iron (45 percent of the RDA in 3 tablespoons!), and even B vitamins, potassium, and chlorophyll, too.
+If you suffer irregularity, well then, hemp seeds can also help you out there, too.
+But the reason they’re so great in an energy bar recipe is because when you puree them in your food processor, they turn into a creamy delight that helps your recipes stick together better.
 They also add a lovely texture and eye appeal.
 Buy them raw and organic since many hemp seed products that can be produced with a harmful gas known as hexane.

 5. Cinnamon and Ginger